South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Troy Stats and Trends

-- Troy's games this season have not hit the over on any of three set point totals.
+- Troy's games this season have not eclipsed the over/under yet in three opportunities.

-- When Troy scores more than 18.3 points, it is 1-0 against the spread and 2-0 overall.
+- Troy is 1-0 against the spread and 2-0 overall when the team records more than 18.3 points.

 - Troy is 1-1 against the spread and 2-1 overall when the team piles up more than 298.8 yards.